Connecting Image Inpainting with Denoising in the Homogeneous Diffusion Setting: Linking Denoising by Inpainting to Homogeneous Diffusion

 Clearly, the created masks are independent of the image.
 Furthermore, the mask density is constant over the entire image, leading to the same smoothing strength at all locations, solely determined by the total mask density, i.e., by the spacing.
 If $r=s$, this smoothing is equally strong in $x$- and $y$-direction.
 Visually one then observes a smoothing behavior that resembles the one of homogeneous diffusion filtering (see \Cref{fig:regular}(c) and \Cref{fig:regular}(d)).
 The influence of the mask density on the smoothing strength can be observed in \Cref{fig:regular}(d) and \Cref{fig:regular}(e).

-The similarity between the methods can not only be observed visually, but also established theoretically.
-Next we provide a derivation in the 1-D case for regular grid masks relating the diffusion time of homogeneous diffusion to the mask density in DbI.
-Using the relationship from the 1-D case as an ansatz we experimentally find a relationship for the 2-D case.
+The similarity between the methods can not only be observed visually, but also established theoretically: Next we provide a derivation in the 1-D case for regular masks relating the diffusion time of homogeneous diffusion to the mask density in DbI.